abaird986/aws-modern-application-workshop/module-2/README.md

 After the change is pushed into the repository, you can open the CodePipeline service in the AWS Console to view your changes as they progress through the CI/CD pipeline.
 After committing your code change, it will take about 5 to 10 minutes for the changes to be deployed to your live service running in Fargate.
 Refresh your Mythical Mysfits website in the browser to see that the changes have taken effect.

-You can view the progress of your code change through the CodePipeline console here:
+You can view the progress of your code change through the CodePipeline console here (no actions needed, just watch the automation in action!):
 [AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home)

 This concludes Module 2.